rpc-providers/rpc-monitor/README.md

 ```

 ## WSS Endpoint configuration
-The WSS endpoint are configured in the code by a file `config-<zone>.sh` so for example the configuration for zone `eu-central` can be found [here](https://github.com/rpc-providers/rpc-monitor/blob/master/config-eu-central.sh).
+The WSS endpoint are configured by a file `config-<zone>.sh`.
+So the configuration for zone `eu-central` can be found in [config-eu-central.sh](https://github.com/rpc-providers/rpc-monitor/blob/master/config-eu-central.sh).
 Providers are placed in principle in their primary zone but can be placed in multiple zones (for example when using geo steered load balancing).
+Updates can be requested by creating a pull request of creating an [issue](https://github.com/rpc-providers/rpc-monitor/issues).